SovereignCloudStack/central-api/README.md

 [Cluster stacks](https://github.com/SovereignCloudStack/cluster-stacks) do
 [not replace the use of Cluster API](https://github.com/SovereignCloudStack/cluster-stack-operator/blob/adb648ceaebddca04a015fbea0319110ca99a5cc/docs/architecture/user-flow.md#recap---how-do-cluster-api-and-cluster-stacks-work-together).
-Instead, they are complementing Cluster API by providing `ClusterClasses`.
+Instead, they are complementing Cluster API by providing `ClusterClasses`, node images (if required) and workload cluster addons.

 It is still to be determined how to bring multi-tenancy concepts from Crossplane into ClusterStacks/CAPI, if even required.